devseag/job4j_grabber/README.md

 Grabber Project
-The program aggregates all vaccines from a website and put to a database
+The program aggregates all vacancies from a website and put to a database

 The system starts according to the schedule - once a minute.